-This post is not about which Spanish startups to keep your eyes on, rather which tech verticals to - provided you agree with my line of thinking below- pay extra attention to within the massively interesting and mature Spanish startup ecosystem in 2020.
+What follows is my predictions about which 3 tech verticals to - provided you agree with my line of thinking - pay extra attention to within the massively interesting and mature Spanish startup ecosystem in 2020.
 Spoiler alert: National, Entrepreneurial DNA matters.

-More than just this graph though, my reasoning is based on what the Spanish startup ecosystem, as a a collective, has been chatting about over the last months and years, and of course the trends and debates going on in the whole world right now.
+I believe these 3 tech verticals in Spain will be getting a lot more Euros and Dollars from VC's, business angels and family offices, over the next couple of years.
+My reasoning is based on what the Spanish startup ecosystem, as a collective, has been chatting about over the last years, and the trends and debates going on in the whole world right now.

-Globally, on various tech conferences, we hear a lot more about Emotional Intelligence paired with Artificial Intelligence, more about Climate change paired with Cleantech and more about Waste Reduction paired with both Foodtech and Fashiontech.
+Globally, we hear a lot more about Emotional Intelligence paired with Artificial Intelligence, about Climate change paired with CleanTech and about Waste Reduction paired with both AgriTech and FashionTech.

 But most of all, my completely unscientific and intuitive guess, comes from believing that each country's Entrepreneurial DNA matters a great deal.